 Do you live in Japan and want to learn photography in English?
-We run lessons for photographers of all skill levels.
+I run lessons for photographers of all skill levels.
+About The Classes

 My students are a mixture of beginners and more seasoned hobbyist photographers, each with their own list of things they want to learn more about.
 With a lesson or two all of them have felt not only more comfortable with their camera and more able to get the best from it, but also slightly more switched on to the world around them.
 Enough for it to begin to better feed their new-found skills with some extra creativity.